We’ve gained a good understanding of assignment as a tool in modeling, as well

 190

-This uses the generalized version of stream-map
+This uses the generalized version of stream-map from

 Exercise 3.50.